PeerMark within Blackboard (Students)

 When submitting a Turnitin assignment to be shared with peers through PeerMark, students should make certain:

-- Your name and any other personally identifying information have been removed from your paper prior to submission to Turnitin.
+- Your name and any other personally identifying information have been removed from your assignment prior to submission to Turnitin.
 This is essential if the assignment has been set up to added to the global Turnitin repository and/or if the assignment will also incorporate PeerMark where anonymity of the author is to be maintained in that process.

 - You meet the Turnitin Assignment submission deadline.
 If your paper is not submitted by the deadline, it will be unavailable for subsequent peer review.